Web2Grasp: Learning Functional Grasps from Web Images of Hand-Object Interactions: Method

 \section{Method}

-Given point cloud observations $\mathbf{P}^{\mathcal{O}}$ of diverse objects, our goal is to learn a grasping model that can generate functional grasps $q$ that mimic human interaction patterns.
-We propose \textbf{Web2Grasp}, a method that reconstructs human grasps from web-scraped RGB images, transfers them to robotic hands, and trains an interaction-centric grasping model via supervised learning to imitate the functional grasping behaviors observed in the images (Figure~\ref{fig:pipeline}).
+Given point cloud observations $\mathbf{P}^{\mathcal{O}}$ of diverse objects, our goal is to learn a grasping model that can generate functional grasps $q$ that mimic human interaction patterns, assuming that humans grasp objects with intent to support their natural use.
+We introduce \textbf{Web2Grasp}, a method that (i) reconstructs human grasps from web-scraped RGB images and transfers them to robotic hands (Sec.~\ref{sec:recon}); (ii) trains an interaction-centric grasping model via supervised learning to imitate the functional grasping behaviors observed in the images (Sec.~\ref{sec:dro}); and (iii) grasps filtering and evaluating in simulation to ensure they can withstand force disturbances (Sec.~\ref{sec:sim_aug}).